RsTaK/Articles/article.md

 So, Ben comes out with a plan to create a machine where one can put up a raw Apple and a processed Jam would come out from another end.

 He contacts his friend Jonny.
-And together they work and develop a machine based on Ben's idea.
+Together they work and develop a machine based on Ben's idea.

 Now they want to use the power of the machine to further improve its commercial use.
 They contact Cris.
 Now Cris uses the processed Jam given by machine to create Jam Sandwich which he sells out and everyone gets the profit.